eknoes/puf-lab/module/README.md

 ## Von Neumann Transformation
 Is basically used to unbias input for pseudo-random number generation, it is described in 2.2 [here](https://link.springer.com/content/pdf/10.1007%2F978-3-642-21040-2_12.pdf).

+Before we implemented it in the kernel module, we wrote a basic version which can be found in the directory `neumann`.

 # How to compile
 *Modified version of https://www.raspberrypi.org/documentation/linux/kernel/building.md*